New Ad Campaign Creation Flow

 The challenge was figuring out how to display multiple assets in the modal and clearly show whether each asset was accepted, rejected (with error details), or still pending review.

-I explored several VAST layout options and ultimately decided to show only the attributes that failed validation, instead of displaying a pass/fail status for each asset.
+I explored several VAST layout options (viewable in the carousel below) and ultimately decided to show only the attributes that failed validation, instead of displaying a pass/fail status for each asset.

 Final Designs